 - For Families: Space in the suites for 1 or 2 extra single beds, or book 2 adjoining Double Deluxe Rooms (which won’t have connecting doors).

 Lytton Hotel – Local Transport

 - Walking: One of the nicest and most interesting areas anywhere in Kolkata, where top-end boutiques share street space with market traders.
 Some homeless people closer to the Indian Museum, but locals are used to foreigners.

 - Public Transport: Buses and trams career along the main road about 200m away but are of no use to tourists.
-The guesthouse is halfway (about 650m) between 2 stations for the Kolkata Metro: Esplanade (8-minute walk north along the main road) and Park Street (8-minute walk south).
-The metro provides a couple of useful stops to avoid jam-packed sidewalks, but won’t connect to the airport and main railway station (Howrah) until at least mid-2021.
+The guesthouse is halfway (about 600m) between 2 stations for the Kolkata Metro: Esplanade (north along the main road) and Park Street (south).
+The metro provides a couple of useful stops to avoid jam-packed sidewalks, but won’t connect to the airport and main railway station (Howrah) until finished.

 - Taxis & Auto-rickshaws: Plenty of yellow taxis (with no air-con) and blue-and-white ones (with air-con) for longer trips.
 Both types have meters, but drivers need to be pressured into using them.
 Rides can also be booked using Uber and Ola apps.
 Inexplicable lack of auto-rickshaws in the area, but man-pulled versions available for short trips.

 Fabulous selection of budget-priced restaurants where burgers rather than biriyanis dominate the menus.

 - The Elgin Fairlawn – Adorable guesthouse with a shady courtyard café serving coffee and light meals, and an old-fashioned dining room with chandeliers and tablecloths.
 (100m).

 - Zaranj – At the corner opposite the Indian Museum.
 Plush and pricey, the menu is tempting and the service, impeccable.
 (150m).